gieglas/MonitrAll/docs/Administration.md

 - `Start Notification Date Time`: When to start the Notifications
 - `Next Notification Date Time`: When the next notification will take place (Autogenetated)

+### 2.6 Dashboards ###
+For making dashboards out of Results.
+Similar functionality to the Front Page.
+Create Dashboards and add result items to them.
+The dashboard links will appear on the left sidebar under `Dashboards`.

 3. Command line Tools
 ------------------
 A series of command line php tools that enhance the functionality of MonitrAll.